rffscghg/MimiRFFSPs.jl/README.md

 # Start with the model `m` from above and add the component with the name `:PopulationAggregator`
 add_comp!(m, MimiRFFSPs.RegionAggregatorSum, :PopulationAggregator, first = 2020, last = 2300)

 # Bring in a dummy mapping between the countries list from the model above and our current one.
-Note that this DataFrame has two columns, `InputRegion` and `OutputRegion`, where `InputRegion` is identical to `all_countries.ISO` above but we will reset here for clarity.
+Note that this DataFrame has two columns, `InputRegion` and `OutputRegion`, where `InputRegion` is identical to `all_countries.ISO3` above but we will reset here for clarity.
 mapping = load(joinpath(@__DIR__, "data", "keys", "MimiRFFSPs_dummyInputOutput.csv")) |> DataFrame
 inputregions = mapping.Input_Region
 outputregions = sort(unique(mapping.Output_Region))